List of current NCAA Division I baseball coaches

 The following is a list of current NCAA Division I baseball coaches.
-Currently, 297 programs compete at the Division I level in NCAA college baseball.
+Currently, 303 programs compete at the Division I level in NCAA college baseball.
 Each program employs a head coach.
-The longest-tenured head coach is Tony Rossi, who has been the head coach at Siena since the start of the 1970 season.
+The longest-tenured head coach is Tim Sinicki, who has been the head coach at Binghamton since the start of the 1993 season.

 Coaches

 The table below includes the program, conference, and head coach of each Division I baseball program.
-Conference affiliations are current for the next NCAA baseball season in 2023.
+Conference affiliations are current for the upcoming 2026 NCAA baseball season.